 Instructions

-- Maintain the heat and leave to sit for 1 hour for the curd to set.
+- Maintain the milk at 86 F (30C) and leave it for 1 hour for the curd to set.
+DO NOT STIR or touch the milk while it sets the curd.

-- Allow to drain for 8-12 hours.
+- Allow the curds to drain for 8-12 hours.
 If you are using a mold, flip the cheese at least twice to ensure even drainage.

 - Prepare the brine ahead of time to make sure that all the salt has dissolved.

-- After the cheese has finished draining, cut it into 2-4 pieces and place it in the brine.
-Store it in the fridge and allow it to ripen for at least 5 days.
+- After the cheese has finished draining, unwrap it from the butter muslin and place it in the brine.
+Store it in the refrigerator and allow it to ripen for at least 5 days before serving.

 Notes